vanjohnson879/frontline-cloud-doc/content/reference/user/reports/index.md

 {{< img src="export-actions.png" alt="Export actions" >}}

-There are two more actions you can do:
+There are two more actions available to you:

-- **Save**: save the current Export configuration:
+- **Save**: saves the current Export configuration:
   - **as a template**: this option will save the element list without the content
   - **as a save**: this option will save everything, including the content of the Text Area and the configuration of the graphs
 - **Load**: load a previously saved template or save.